Charged With Drug Possession in the Bay Area?

-In the state of California, the possession of drugs is considered a very serious matter.
-Even the smallest amount of an illegal or illicit substance can lead to significant consequences to an individual’s life.
+In the state of California, drug possession is a very serious matter.
+Even the smallest amount of an illegal or illicit substance can lead to significant consequences to your life.
 The specific penalties, however, are entirely dependent on the type of drug, the amount of the drug involved, and the possessor’s intent.
+Were you charged with drug possession, or possession with the intent to sell or distribute?
+You want a lawyer with extensive drug crime defense experience.
+Attorney Nick Cvietkovich is a San Jose drug crime attorney.
+He has worked with hundreds of clients charged with different types of drug possession offenses.

 Types of Drug Charges